SpaceQuantum/GraphQL.Net-Extensions/README.md

 ## Usage
-Copy GraphQLExt.cs to your project and then you can change, for example:
+Copy GraphQLExt.cs to your project and you can change this:

 ```csharp
 Field<ListGraphType<MockType>>(